msys2/msys2.github.io/web/docs/windows_support.md

 **Roadmap:** We will start targeting Windows 8.1 or 10 sometime during 2022, no later than 2023 (at which point even Edge will [no longer support Windows 7](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-supported-operating-systems))

 (*) If possible, depending on the upstream support.
 In some cases we can delay dropping support by staying on older versions/branches longer, or patching them, but that is not always practical or desirable.

+## Supported Hardware

+We try to follow the minimum hardware requirements of the Windows versions we support.

 ## Additional Resources